http-wasm/http-wasm-host-go/README.md

 # WARNING: This is a proof of concept!

 The current maturity phase is proof of concept.
-Once this has a way to set a response body and a working example in [dapr][6], we will go back and revisit things intentionally deferred.
+Once this has a working example in [dapr][6], we will go back and revisit things intentionally deferred.

 Meanwhile, minor details and test coverage will fall short of production standards.
 This helps us deliver the proof-of-concept faster and prevents wasted energy in the case that the concept isn't acceptable at all.

 [1]: https://github.com/http-wasm
 [2]: https://webassembly.org/